• Skip to primary navigation

 Notes

-• Grate lime zest over the top of the meal just before serving it.
-I love the flavor this tiny little step adds!
+• Grate some lime zest over the top of the meal just before serving it.
+I love the burst of fresh flavor this tiny little step adds!

-• The sauce in this recipe can also be used as a chicken marinade if you would rather grill chicken on a hot summer day.
-Marinate chicken for a minimum of 30 minutes and up to 24 hours.
-Cook for 6 minutes on each side, or until breasts are cooked in the centers.
+• The delicious sauce in this recipe can also be used as a chicken marinade if you would rather grill chicken.
+Marinate the chicken for a minimum of 30 minutes and up to 24 hours.
+Cook for 6 minutes on each side, or until breasts are cooked to an internal temperature of 165° in the centers.

 • If you want to know exactly what is inside your taco seasoning, make your own!

-• For a creamier sauce, add 1/4 cup sour cream to the sauce mixture before cooking.
+• For a creamy cilantro lime sauce, add 1/4 cup sour cream or plain Greek yogurt to the sauce mixture before cooking.

-• Add the chicken to the slow cooker in pieces rather than adding whole breasts so the meat will be ready to eat when time is up!
+• Cut the chicken breasts into large bite size chunks and add the pieces to the slow cooker rather than adding whole breasts so the meat will be ready to eat when time is up!

 Nutrition